asd988/getshape_util/readme.md

 # Get Shape Util

 This datapack allows you to get a shape of (almost) every block in the game.
+This was made for 1.18.2, might work on earlier ones as well (didn't test).

 ## How to use